 EECS 334-0 Introduction to Computer Vision Introduction to computer and biological vision systems, image formation, edge detection, image segmentation, texture, and representation and analysis of two- and three-dimensional structures.
-Prerequisites: 311; IEMS 201.
+Prerequisites: 214; IEMS 201.

-EECS 335-0 Introduction to the Theory of ComputationMathematical foundations of computation, including computability, relationships of time and space, and the P vs. NP problem.
-Prerequisite: 310 or consent of instructor.
+EECS 335-0 Introduction to the Theory of Computation

+Mathematical foundations of computation, including computability, relationships of time and space, and the P vs. NP problem.
+Prerequisite: 212 or consent of instructor.
 EECS 336-0 Design and Analysis of Algorithms Analysis techniques: solving recurrence equations.
-Algorithm design techniques: divide and conquer, the greedy method, backtechniques: divide and conquer, the greedy method, backtracking, branch-and-bound, and dynamic programming.
+Algorithm design techniques: divide and conquer, the greedy method, backtracking, branch-and-bound, and dynamic programming.
 Sorting and selection algorithms, order statistics, heaps, and priority queues.
-Prerequisite: 310, 311, or consent of instructor.
+Prerequisite: 111, 212, or consent of instructor.

-EECS 337-0 Natural Language Processing Semantics-oriented introduction to natural language processing, broadly construed.
+EECS 337-0 Natural Language Processing Semanticsoriented introduction to natural language processing, broadly construed.
 Representation of meaning and knowledge inference in story understanding, script/frame theory, plans and plan recognition, counterplanning, and thematic structures.
 Prerequisite: 348 or consent of instructor.